Programs and Activities

 Learn more about Bearcast Media at www.bearcastmedia.com.

-Many Media Production students regard their internships as the most exciting and beneficial parts of their education since most media employers see an internship as an essential component of a job applicant's experience.
-The Media Production curriculum includes two semesters of internship (six credit hours), Internship I (EMED 4000) or Internship II (EMED 4001), which should be taken during the senior year.
+Many Media Production students regard their internships as the most exciting and beneficial parts of their education, and most media employers see an internships as an essential component of a job applicant's experience.
+The Media Production curriculum requires that every student complete two semesters of internship (six credit hours): Internship I (MPRO 4000) and Internship II (MPRO 4001), which should be taken during the junior and senior year

-Media Production students intern with a variety of media-related organization in an area related to their curricular track and post-graduate career plans.
+Media Production students match their internships with a variety of media organization that are related to their curricular track and post-graduate career plans.
 These internships can be in the Cincinnati area (for students enrolled in other classes during the semester) or in markets across the country or internationally through programs like the Munich Summer Curriculum.
-Students are eligible for internships once they have completed their junior year or are given special permission by the Division Head.
+Students are eligible for internships once they have completed their sophomore year or are given special permission by the Division Head.
 Interns earn three internship credits by working 10 hours a week over the 15-week semester.

-Students should discuss their internship plans with their academic advisor, faculty advisor and/or the Division Head before finalizing internship plans with their participating internship organization.
+Students should discuss their internship plans with their academic advisor, faculty advisor and/or Division Head before applying for internship with a participating internship organization.
 The next steps involve completing the Media Production Internship Application form, having their internship supervisor sign it, and then submitting it to the Division Head for a signature.
 Once this process is completed, students can register.
 This process must be completed before the first week of the semester of the internship.

 Media Production students must prepare their resumes and digital portfolios before the internship application process begins.
 They work with their academic and faculty advisors to choose an internship.
-Our academic advisors and faculty connect with former students and professional contacts to locate meaningful internship opportunities (including our Media Marketing Fair), but it is ultimately the students themselves who will contact and apply for the internship as part of their professional development process, one that replicates the job search process they will undergo once they graduate.
+Our academic advisors and faculty connect current students with former students, professional contacts and internship opportunities (including our Media Career Fair), but it is ultimately the students themselves who will contact and apply for the internship as part of their professional development process, one that replicates the job search process they will undergo once they graduate.
 Internship supervisors submit a detailed internship assessment at the end of the academic term.
 That assessment is the primary basis for the student grade for the semester.

 The integration of two different Internships into the required core curriculum has enabled many Media Production students to form industry connections that have led to that all-important first job.
 These prospective employers watch interns carefully and look for interns who have the right skills, but are also impressed by students who are dependable, eager to help, flexible and always willing to go the extra mile.

 The Media Production program offers a selection of classes, both on campus and off, each summer semester.
 These courses provide students with the opportunity to advance in their areas of study and enroll in classes that may fill quickly during the regular academic year.
-These often include core classes such as Integrated Media Production I and II, Film and Television Production, Digital Audio Production and New Media I. They also include many advanced film production classes such as Lighting, Single Camera Production and Postproduction as well as advanced new media classes like Big Screen and Studio CCM.
-Students who are considering out-of-town, full-time internships are encouraged to sign up for either Internship I and Internship II during the summer semester.
-The Munich Summer Curriculum is a unique summer opportunity for students to travel to Munich, Germany while earning nine hours of course credit, including an internship with a German media organization.
-Incoming transfer students are urged to sign up for summer classes as well as advanced students who may enroll in unique upper level classes that are only offered in the summer.
+These often include core classes such as Integrated Media Production I and II, Film and Television Production, Digital Audio Production and New Media I. They also include many advanced film production classes such as Lighting, Single Camera Production and Postproduction.
+Students who are considering out-of-town, full-time internships are encouraged to sign up for Internship I or Internship II during the summer semester.
+The Munich Summer Curriculum is a unique summer opportunity for students to travel to Munich, Germany while earning six hours of course credit, including an internship with a German media organization.
+Incoming transfer students are urged to sign up for summer classes as well as advanced students who may enroll in unique upper-level classes that are only offered in the summer.
 Incoming students who want to enroll in summer classes must pick up a form from CCM Admissions that allows them to register for classes.
 There are also opportunities for Media Production students and other non-majors to enroll in certain media production classes.
 This often involves contacting the course instructor for special permission to enroll.

-One of the Division of Media Production's most popular summer programs is the long-running Munich Summer Curriculum: Digital Media.
-The MSC is offered through The Center for Internet Research and Media Integration (CIM) of Ludwig Maximilians University (LMU) in Munich, Germany, in partnership with the University of Cincinnati.
+One of the Division of Media Production's most popular summer programs is the long-running Munich Summer Curriculum: International Management + Internship.
+The MSC is offered through prestigious Ludwig Maximilians University (LMU) in Munich, Germany, in partnership with the University of Cincinnati.
+Students are able to enroll in six hours of course credit, including one of their required internships.
+They pay tuition and an affordable registration and housing fee that covers all classes, extra-curricular activities, the German “survival” language class, public transportation, and the internship.

 Students and faculty members attending the Munich Summer Curriculum trip pose in front of a fountain.

-The program is sponsored by UC International’s Study Abroad program, and UC International offers grants to alleviate costs for attending the MSC program as part of UC's Strategic Partnership Campaign.
-But more importantly, it adds academic and professional distinction to a student's portfolio and resume.
+The MSC initiative was created by former MPRO Division Head and UC Professor Emeritus, Manfred K. Wolfram, Ph.D, and offers an innovative, challenging summer academy focused on International Media course modules ranging and finishes with a four-week internship at a German media company.
+The MSC program is sponsored by UC International’s Study Abroad program, and UC International offers grants to alleviate costs for attending the MSC program as part of UC's Strategic Partnership Campaign.
+But most importantly, it adds academic and professional distinction to a student's portfolio and resume.
 Media Production students can earn up to six hours of semester credits while enjoying the culture and beauty of Munich, the Bavarian capital and a world-class city, known for its extraordinary, cultural attractions, its historical sites and its close proximity to the mountains.
-And, Munich is a major hub of Germany's media industry!
-"Survival" German language instruction and a cultural immersion program are an integral part of the curriculum.
-The program culminates in an Internship with a media organization in the Munich metroplex.
-The language of instruction is English.
+And Munich is a major hub of Germany's media industry!
+A "survival" German language instruction class and cultural immersion program are also an integral part of the curriculum.
+The program culminates with an Internship with a media organization in the Munich metroplex.
+The language of instruction and Internship are all in English.
+German language is not a requirement to attend the MSC.

-Students from accredited academic institutions all over the world participate in the exciting and demanding MSC Summer Curriculum: Digital Media.
+Students from accredited academic institutions all over the world participate in the exciting and demanding MSC Summer Curriculum.
 Applications will be accepted beginning October 1st.
-For more information, please go to www.msc-misu.de
+For more information, please go to www.msc-misu.en.

-The Media Production Division’s Excellence Awards is a celebration of our faculty, staff, students and alumni.
-Family, friends and alumni are invited to the annual event which is centered around recognizing outstanding Media Production student award winners and graduating class of seniors.
+The Media Production Division’s Annual Excellence Awards are a celebration of achievement by MPRO faculty, staff, students, and alumni.
+Family and friends of award-winning students and alumni are invited to the annual event which is centered around recognizing outstanding Media Production student award winners and our graduating class of seniors.
 Students award winners are recognized by faculty with scholarships, stipends, prestigious paid internships and our Outstanding Senior Award.
-Each year a different class of alumni is also invited and our Outstanding Alumni Award recipient is recognized for achievement and their commitment to the Division.
+Each year a different class of alumni is invited and our Outstanding Alumni Award recipient is recognized for achievement and their commitment to the Division.